-Also known as heliotrope, this is an opaque, cryptocrystalline chalcedony consisting of dark green jasper with spots or larger areas of red, iron oxide inclusions.
+Here, Gem-A gemmology tutor Lily Faber FGA EG delves into the properties of bloodstone, which is sometimes known as heliotrope or 'blood jasper'.
+Bloodstone is an opaque polycrystalline chalcedony (a type of quartz) consisting of dark green jasper with spots or larger areas of red, iron oxide inclusions.

-These inclusions resemble spots of blood, hence the name.
-The inclusions can also be other colours such as yellow or white, but red is the most well-known and popular of the colours.
-You can find bloodstone in countries such as India, Germany, the United States, Italy and South Africa.
+These inclusions resemble spots of blood, hence its name.
+The inclusions can also be other colours such as yellow or white, but red is the most well-known and popular.
+You can find bloodstone embedded in rocks or in riverbeds in countries such as India, Brazil, Australia, Germany, the United States, Italy and South Africa.

 Historical Adornment and Use

-In the 17th century during the Renaissance, bloodstone was carved into forms such as a nef, which is a shallow bowl on a footed stem, usually mounted with gold and other gemstones such as garnets.
+In the 17th century during the Renaissance, bloodstone was carved into forms such as a nef - a shallow bowl on a footed stem mounted with gold and other gemstones such as garnets.

-An example of this form is in the Waddesdon Bequest at the British Museum.
+An example of this form can be seen at the Waddesdon Bequest at the British Museum.

-Bloodstone is a polycrystalline material, and as such, is fairly tough and resistant to fractures and chipping.
-Quartz in general has a hardness of 7, which makes it fairly resistant to scratches, but caution must still be exercised when wearing bloodstone.
+Bloodstone is a polycrystalline material and as is fairly tough and resistant to fractures and chipping.
+As bloodstone is a type of quartz it has a hardness of 6-7 on the Mohs scale, which makes it fairly resistant to scratches, but caution must still be exercised when wearing bloodstone.
 When cleaning, use a soft cloth or brush and warm, soapy water.